-According to the Mayo Clinic, a 60-minute massage can reduce the stress-related hormone cortisol in our bodies, and increase the serotonin, a natural pain killer.
-In short, it makes us feel better by reducing the symptoms that come with anxiety and depression.
+According to the Mayo Clinic, a 60-minute massage can reduce the stress-related hormone cortisol in our bodies and increase the dopamine and serotonin levels.
+These biochemical changes often lead to the conclusion that massage is addictive.
 Massage also fulfills our basic need for touch and can help to relieve feelings of loneliness.
 Sometimes just having someplace to escape the stress of everyday life and having someone to communicate with is therapeutic in and of itself.

 Massage Increases Range of Motion

 Increasing range of motion and retaining flexibility is the key to avoiding injuries.
 Massage can help one maintain flexibility and range of motion by stretching the muscles, connective tissue, tendons and ligaments, and by stimulating the production of the natural lubricants between the connective tissue fibers.

 We are all aware that high blood pressure can lead to cardio vascular issues such as stroke, heart disease, and hypertension.
 Several recent studies have found that massage significantly reduces heart rate and blood pressure in women with hypertension.